Thekaran11/workforce-employee-department-analysis/README.md

 Primary Sheets :

-Employee_Data
+- Employee_Data
-Department_Data
+- Department_Data
-Dashboard
+- Dashboard
-Pivot_Analysis
+- Pivot_Analysis
-Power_Query_Cleaned_Data
+- Power_Query_Cleaned_Data

 Tools & Technologies Used

 Tool / Feature	Purpose

-Microsoft Excel (.xlsm)	Main platform for analysis Power Query	Data cleaning and transformation
+- Microsoft Excel (.xlsm)	Main platform for analysis
+- Power Query	Data cleaning and transformation
-Power Pivot	Data modeling and DAX calculations
+- Power Pivot	Data modeling and DAX calculations
-Excel Macros (VBA)	Automation and interactivity
+- Excel Macros (VBA)	Automation and interactivity
-Data Validation	Input accuracy
+- Data Validation	Input accuracy
-Conditional Formatting	Visual highlighting of patterns Pivot Tables & Charts	Reporting and insights
+- Conditional Formatting	Visual highlighting of patterns
+- Pivot Tables & Charts	Reporting and insights

 How to Use

-Open the workbook in Excel (enable macros when prompted).
+- Open the workbook in Excel (enable macros when prompted).

-Navigate to the Dashboard tab to explore insights interactively.
+- Navigate to the Dashboard tab to explore insights interactively.

-Refresh data using the provided macro button or through Power Query.
+- Refresh data using the provided macro button or through Power Query.

-Use filters and slicers to drill down by department, role, or salary range.
+- Use filters and slicers to drill down by department, role, or salary range.

-Review results using pivot tables and visual dashboards.
+- Review results using pivot tables and visual dashboards.

-Sample Insights (Possible KPIs)
+- Sample Insights

-Total number of employees
+- Total number of employees

-Employees per department
+- Employees per department

-Average salary by department
+- Average salary by department

-Gender distribution
+- Gender distribution

-Department-wise attrition or growth rate
+- Department-wise attrition or growth rate

 Top 5 highest-paid employees